^

 Endocrinologist

-Diabetes mellitus is a disease that requires a special approach to its nutrition.
-It is not cured and a person is forced to control sugar throughout life, keeping it within healthy boundaries, and using a low-carbohydrate diet.
-The absence of complications makes it possible to expand the list of products, however, one must have an idea of their chemical composition and glycemic index.
-Corn in the cob - many favorite delicacies, and from its groats you get a delicious milk porridge, side dishes for meat dishes.
-But is it possible to eat it with type 1 and type 2 diabetes?
+Diabetes mellitus is a disease that requires a special approach to your diet.
+It is not curable and a person is forced to control sugar throughout life, keeping it within healthy limits, and use a low-carbohydrate diet.
+The absence of complications makes it possible to expand the list of products, however, you need to have an idea of their chemical composition and glycemic index.
+Corn on the cob is a favorite delicacy for many, and its grains make delicious milk porridge, side dishes for meat dishes.
+But can you eat it with diabetes type 1 and 2?

 Benefits

-Nutritional value of this cereal is that it is rich in proteins, fats, carbohydrates.
-It contains vitamins B (B1, B3, B9), retinol, ascorbic acid, a lot of potassium, there is magnesium, iron, essential amino acids, polyunsaturated fatty acids.
-For diabetics, corn should be present in the menu due to the amylose polysaccharide, which slows the penetration of glucose into the blood.
-The best way to reduce sugar is a decoction of corn stigmas.
+The nutritional value of this cereal is that it is rich in proteins, fats, carbohydrates.
+It contains B vitamins (B1, B3, B9), retinol, ascorbic acid, a lot of potassium, magnesium, iron, essential amino acids, polyunsaturated fatty acids.
+For diabetics, corn should be present in the menu due to the polysaccharide amylose, which slows down the penetration of glucose into the blood.
+The best way to reduce sugar is a decoction of corn silk.

 Contraindications

 Corn has its own contraindications.
-In grains, it is poorly digested, so for problems of the gastrointestinal tract, including peptic ulcer, unpleasant symptoms in the form of bloating, flatulence, heaviness can arise.
-It also increases blood coagulability, which is dangerous for thromboses.
-In these cases, it is best to abandon it.
+In grains, it is poorly digested, so with problems of the gastrointestinal tract, including peptic ulcer, unpleasant symptoms such as bloating, flatulence, heaviness may occur.
+It also increases blood clotting, which is dangerous in thrombosis.
+In these cases, it is best to refuse it.

 The iLive portal does not provide medical advice, diagnosis or treatment.